The exhibition is open to the public Wednesdays through Sundays, 12:00 to 5:00 pm.

 About the Exhibition

-Free Mad for Hats! admission every Wednesday to anyone who lives, works or is a student in any of the following local communities: Alhambra, Altadena, Arcadia, Bradbury, Duarte, Eagle Rock, El Sereno, Glendale, Highland Park, La Canada Flintridge, La Crescenta, Monrovia, Monterey Park, Pasadena, Rosemead, San Gabriel, San Marino, Sierra Madre, South Pasadena and Temple City.
+Free admission to the exhibition galleries every Wednesday to anyone who lives, works or is a student in any of the following local communities: Alhambra, Altadena, Arcadia, Bradbury, Duarte, Eagle Rock, El Sereno, Glendale, Highland Park, La Canada Flintridge, La Crescenta, Monrovia, Monterey Park, Pasadena, Rosemead, San Gabriel, San Marino, Sierra Madre, South Pasadena and Temple City.
 Please mention this offer and show some form of i.d. in the Museum Store.

-PMH is pleased to offer a variety of exhibition-related programming throughout the run of Mad for Hats!
+Pasadena Museum of History is pleased to offer a variety of exhibition-related programming throughout the run of this exhibition.
 Please visit the Programs & Events page on this website for up-to-date information, or sign up to receive our monthly e-calendar.